Henit3/DramaMask/README.md

 To balance this mechanic out, there is a stealth meter that is used while attempting to hide.

 If playing on v50+ and LethalLevelLoader is being used, ensure it is on 1.2.0 or higher to avoid conflicts with most mods; including this one.
-Works on v45-v50 with no other known incompatibilities; supports controller and LethalCompanyVR!
+Works on v45-v50 until 2.0.0 and v50+ with 2.0.1+ with no other known incompatibilities; supports controller and LethalCompanyVR!

 > Formerly known as DramaMask